Blepharoplasty, also called an eyelid lift, is a safe and effective plastic surgery that can improve the following conditions:

 Blepharoplasty Procedure Overview

-An eyelid lift can be performed on the upper or lower eyelid.
-The surgeon makes an incision along the lid crease for an upper eyelid lift to remove loose and sagging skin.
+Cosmetic eyelid surgery can be performed on the upper or lower eyelid.
+The surgeon makes an incision along the upper eyelid crease for an upper eyelid lift to remove loose and sagging skin.

 Next, they remove extra fat, muscle, and skin, and close the incision.
+This surgical procedure helps to fix a droopy upper eyelid, also known as upper eyelid ptosis.
 The scar is hidden in the natural fold of the upper lid and is practically invisible after it heals.

-The lower lid lift requires an incision below the lower eyelashes or on the inside of your eyelid.
-The surgeon then removes or moves fat from the eye bags and removes extra skin.
+Lower eyelid surgery may be needed if sagging skin exposes too much of the white of the eye or if you have bags under the eyes.
+Lower eyelid surgery requires an incision below the lower eyelashes or on the inside of your eyelid.
+The surgeon then removes or moves fat from the eye bags and removes excess skin.

 They also may tighten the tendons and muscles controlling the lower lids if necessary.

-Even the most successful eyelid surgery will require several weeks of recovery and healing.
+Even the most successful surgical procedure will require several weeks of recovery and healing.
 In the short term, expect these side effects from blepharoplasty:

 - Swelling and bruising around the upper and lower lids, which can last up to 14 days